 They help search engines find relevant content to provide in search results.
 Writers of web content usually try to rank for specific keywords they believe potential customers are using so they can get their content in front of that audience.

-They find good keywords by doing keyword research, one of the strategies we mentioned before.
+They find good keywords and topics by doing keyword research—one of the strategies we mentioned before.

 But everyone does that, including competitors who have other search ranking factors, like better “domain authority,” going for them.